top of page

 Behavior Intervention/Functional Skill Replacement

 Everyday life is full of significant challenges.
-What may seem like minor inconveniences for some can be deeply unsettling for those who have not developed the skills to navigate these obstacles.
-This can result in behavior patterns that interfere with one's ability to pursue meaningful opportunities in their lives.
-In many cases, these effects can also extend to family members and create a barrier for community involvement.
+What may seem like minor inconveniences for some can be deeply upsetting for those who have not developed the skills to navigate these barriers.
+This can result in behavior patterns that interfere with one's ability to pursue personally meaningful experiences.

 Behavior Intervention/Skill Replacemnt